simeonreusch/modelSED/README.md

 # Does the lightcurve have a redshift?
 Used for luminosity estimates
 redshift = 0.266

-# Which type of fit should be performed?
-fittype = "powerlaw" # Can be powerlaw or blackbody

 # How many time bins do we want?
 nbins = 60